Completed

 VFX & Gameplay Effects

-My work focused primarily on shader development, real-time VFX, and visual feedback systems supporting the stylized pirate aesthetic.
+Shader development, real-time VFX, UI design, and visual feedback systems for the stylized pirate aesthetic.

 Overview